Meekb/bash-files-organizer/README.md

 For example: `.txt` files go into a `txt/` folder, `.jpg` files into a `jpg/` folder, and files without an extension are placed in `no-ext-files/`.

+**Note:** In this demo, files are *copied* from the unorganized folder so the original files remain intact.
+In a real usage scenario, you can switch `cp` to `mv` to actually move the files instead of duplicating them.

 ---

 ## Usage